revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---
-18.What is the output of the following list operation?
+18.What is the output of the following list operation

 ```python
 sampleList = [10, 20, 30, 40, 50]